 In instances where employment estimates from Business Patterns were suppressed by the Census Bureau in order to preserve privacy, the DCI defaulted to the next-highest level geography to produce a growth estimate that could enter into the index.
-This affected nearly 4,000 zip codes in the 2012-2016 DCI and 36 counties.
-For example, the statewide job growth rate of 4.7 percent entered into the index as the job growth rate for the three North Dakota counties for which employment figures were suppressed.
+This affected approximately 3,700 zip codes in the 2014-2018 DCI and 2 counties.
+For example, the statewide job growth rate of 9.3 percent entered into the index as the job growth rate for Calhoun County, Michigan, for which employment figures were suppressed.

 Zip codes as presented and discussed here should be considered approximations of geographies and communities.
-Zip codes represent postal routes defined by the U.S. Postal Service (USPS), not the U.S. Census Bureau, and their boundaries can and do change frequently.
+Official zip codes represent postal routes defined by the U.S. Postal Service (USPS), not the U.S. Census Bureau, and their boundaries can and do change.
 The U.S. Census Bureau builds its own proprietary approximations of zip codes called Zip Code Tabulation Areas (ZCTAs) from census blocks once after each Decennial Census.
-The DCI includes data tabulated by both zip code and ZCTA: Two of the underlying variables (those from Business Patterns) are defined by zip code and five (those from the American Community Survey) are defined by ZCTA.
-Since ZCTAs are static over each decade but zip codes may change, it is important to interpret the findings of the DCI as general trends for an approximate area rather than discrete developments within a clearly-defined set of lines.
-In addition, Business Patterns data are subject to errors that the Census Bureau does not go back to correct.
-Both boundary changes and these errors may affect change over time calculations.
+The DCI joins data tabulated by both zip code and ZCTA based on matching codes, not necessarily coterminous boundaries.
+Two of the underlying variables (those from Business Patterns) are defined by zip code, and five (those from the American Community Survey) are defined by ZCTA.
+As such, it is important to interpret zip code-level findings in the DCI as general trends for an approximate area.
+In addition, Business Patterns data are subject to suppressions and other methodological precautions to avoid disclosure of individual employers as well as errors that the Census Bureau does not go back to correct.
+Zip code boundary changes, suppressions, and errors may affect change over time calculations.

-Zip code-level estimates were used to create city- and congressional district-level estimates for change in employment and change in establishments.
-Zip code values were aggregated up to the city level using ZCTA-to-place relationship files provided by the Census Bureau and at the congressional district level using the congressional district mapping file for the 115th Congress provided by the U.S. Department of Housing and Urban Development (HUD).
-In instances where zip code boundaries cut across city or congressional district lines, zip code portions were attributed to cities and congressional districts according to the share of the associated ZCTA’s population falling within the boundaries of the larger geography using relationship files provided by the Missouri Census Data Center and the mapping file by HUD.
+Zip code-level data was used to create city-level estimates for change in employment and change in establishments.
+Zip code values were aggregated up to the city level using ZCTA-to-place relationship files provided by the Census Bureau.
+In instances where zip code boundaries cut across city lines, zip code portions were attributed to cities according to the share of the associated ZCTA’s population falling within the boundaries of the larger geography using relationship files provided by the Census Bureau.
 Relationship and mapping files were also used to report the share of a city’s, county’s, state’s, or congressional district’s population residing in distressed and prosperous zip codes.